-Back in the 1940’s when Toyota created the Kanban method, the cards were in the form of paper notes, which were pinned on a physical whiteboard (Kanban board).
-Toyota workers used the Kanban card system in order to create transparent work process and reduce production waste.
+Back in the 1940s, when Toyota used Kanban for the first time, the cards were in the form of paper notes pinned on a physical board (Kanban board).
+Toyota workers used the kanban card system to create a transparent work process and reduce production waste.

 What Is a Kanban Card?

-- Reduce the need for actual meetings.
+- Reduce the need for status-update meetings

 The Nature of Digital Kanban Cards

-Basically, digital Kanban cards have a front side and back side.
+Basically, digital Kanban cards have a front side and backside.

-Kanban Card Templates at Kanbanize
+Kanban Card Templates